Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

 What is the parameter being optimized for out Level 1 approach?

-What is it Max Min and not Min Max?
+Why is it Max Min and not Min Max?

 Who is the father of Eugenics?